 - Sanitary facilities which include functional sewage systems

 - Temperature-controlled heating system

 - Properly working electrical and plumbing and safe drinking water.

-All water, electric, gas, and sewer systems must be independent for the subject property with not depending on another property.
+All water, electric, gas, and sewer systems must be independent of the subject property and not depend on another property.

 All crawl spaces need to be easily accessible and clear of debris.
 These are just a few of FHA appraisal guidelines and in a way, it is a good thing.
 Conventional appraisal guidelines are similar to FHA appraisal guidelines.
 There is no lender that will approve a mortgage loan in the event that the appraisal report comes back with defective items on the property.